oliveigah/BN-elixir-in-action/lib/chapter_2/chapter_2.md

 - A usual pattern in Elixir is that lower arity function delegates work to higher arity functions. (eg. Implemented on Geometry module)
 - Default parameter values can be generated with the `//` operator, but remember it generates multiple separate function.
 - Because of it, it is not possible to a function receive a variable number of arguments
+- It's possible tho to have function overload with multiclauses functions.
+See 3.2.1

 ### 2.3.4 - Function visibility